Alzheimer’s Prevention Diet Plan: Which Foods Should You Eat and What To Avoid

 Butter & Margarine

-Butter and many margarines are high in saturated fat and trans fats.
+Butter and many margarines are high in saturated fat and some processed margarines can include trans fats.

 These fats contribute to arterial plaque formation and elevated cholesterol, increasing vascular risk linked to cognitive decline.